kirillmasanov/terraform-vcd/README.md

 `terraform providers` - Show the providers required for this configuration

+`terraform providers mirror` - Downloads the providers required for the current configuration and copies them into a directory in the local filesystem

 `terraform output` - Show output values from your root module

 `terraform refresh` - Update the state to match remote systems